INITIAL NON-SURGICAL MANAGEMENT

 In instances of closed lock, regardless of the degree of pain, early surgical consultation is indicated.

 Non-surgical treatment has the following aims:

 We are underwhelmed by the success rates of intra-oral appliances in advanced internal derangement.
 These may help in cases of early dysfunction.
 Studies have indicated that appliances only acts as a placebo in a large proportion of patients.
 These work in theory by decreasing the load of the jaw joints and changing proprioceptive feedback.
-They do not correct or manage underlying pathology.
+Intra-oral appliance have a role in protecting the joints and teeth in patients who clench or grind their teeth but they do not correct or manage underlying pathology.
 However, some clinicians still believe they are the panacea for all facial pain.
 These must be prescribed selectively.

 NON-STEROIDALS AND OTHER PHARMACEUTICALS

 Joint pain is inflammatory.
 For pain management, NSAIDS can be added to the regime for a reduction in inflammation.
 Other pharmaceutical therapy can include Tricyclic Antidepressants which have an analgesic effect and aid disruptive sleep patterns.
 These should generally be administered by medically qualified personel.

 Physiotherapy can also be used to treat functional issues and pain.
 It plays a major role in post operative rehabilitation.
 The physiotherapists we work with in Christchurch include: